kiwitcms/Kiwi/docs/source/guide/introduction.rst

 examine the results by hand.

-**Answer 2:** Perform the search described above and use the product version and environment information to answer this question.
+**Answer 2:** Perform the search described above and use the product version to answer this question.
 This is the preferred way to do this!

 **Answer 3:** Go to REPORTING -> Testing report, select product/versions and select the ``By Plan & Build Per Plan View option``.
 You can see your Test